2020 Agnes McLaren Thesis Award

 • Sept.
 2021

-For the first time, the Faculty is organizing a symposium for all of its teaching staff: single-affiliation and university-hospital staff.
-Don't miss this event on February 28!
+For the first time, the Faculty is organizing a symposium for its entire faculty: both faculty members affiliated solely with the university and those affiliated with both the university and the hospital.
+Don’t miss this event on February 28!

-Organized by Dr. Carine Bécamel, this day aims to bring together teachers from both single institutions and university hospitals around the theme of neuroscience.
-The objective is twofold: to identify the pool of expertise within our faculty while promoting future collaborations!
+Organized by Dr. Carine Bécamel, this event aims to bring together faculty members from both the university and hospital sectors to discuss the field of neuroscience.
+The goal is twofold: to identify the pool of expertise within our faculty while fostering future collaborations!

-The day will be punctuated by several short presentations.
-These will address clinical and fundamental research projects developed in the field of neuroscience by faculty members at our school.
+The day will feature several short presentations.
+These will cover the clinical and basic research projects in the field of neuroscience being conducted by faculty members at our school.

 Practical information: date, location, and registration

-We look forward to welcoming you for this day!
+We look forward to welcoming you to this event!

 ENA-2020